-Website images are very different to the images used in print or taken directly from your digital camera.
+Website images are very different from the photos used in print or taken directly from your digital camera.

-- Large files and badly optimized images will slow the page down from being loaded into the browser resulting in the visitor leaving your site.
+- Large files and poorly optimized images will have a large file size thus, slowing the page down from being loaded into the browser.
+This often results in the visitor leaving your site.

-- Large images may not get displayed on a desktop monitor.
+- Large image formats may not correctly display on a desktop monitor.

-- Large images may not load properly on a mobile device.
+- Images without proper optimization may not load properly on a mobile device.

 - If an image file type is not correct for the web, you may not be able to show the image in different sizes affecting the design of your web page.

 - In extreme cases, too large of an image may crash an entire site due to the web server timing out.

 Depending on the need, you can choose between lossy or lossless image compression.
 Lossless compression can result in large sizes because of the image details retained.
 It is the preferred mode for archiving and also for medical imaging, technical drawings, clip art, or comics.

 Lossy compression methods take away details from the image to reduce file sizes.
 These formats are suitable for most web applications like photographs.

 Image optimization is not just about reducing image file sizes.
 It includes: